- “Millennial Libertarianism” with Alexander McCobin – 3/5/14

 Classical liberals often don’t trust the government to produce consumer products.
 If the government is incompetent to produce everyday goods and services, is it really competent to produce a legal regime?
 Professor Friedman is a Professor of Law at Santa Clara University.
 He specializes include economics analytics of law, computers, crime, and privacy.

 - “Structure of the Libertarian Argument and Liberty as a Global Phenomenon” with Tom Palmer

 Tom Palmer joins us for a special extended session to discuss how the elements of libertarian thought are neither an incoherent jumble of policy positions advanced by this or that ideologue, nor a strictly logical-deductive system of thought, but a coherent set of reinforcing ideas with a historical genesis.
 In his argument, the three main elements of libertarian thought are 1) imprescriptible individual rights, 2) spontaneous (or “emergent”) order, 3) limited government and the rule of law.
-Tom will review their relationships both historically and conceptually (or “philosophically”) and then discuss the universalist nature and appeal of libertarianism.
-He will conclude with a review of some very exciting developments involving libertarians around the world, including activities in Egypt, Central Asia, Africa, and East Asia.
+Tom reviews their relationships both historically and conceptually (or “philosophically”) and then discusses the universalist nature and appeal of libertarianism.
+He concludes with a review of some very exciting developments involving libertarians around the world, including activities in Egypt, Central Asia, Africa, and East Asia.